Matthew Stafford Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Matchup vs. Houston

-- Stafford's 267.5 passing yards per game in two matchups against the Texans are 24.0 fewer yards than his over/under in Sunday's game.
+- In two matchups against the Texans, Stafford averaged 267.5 passing yards per game, 25.0 yards less than his over/under in Sunday's game.

-- Stafford had one touchdown pass in both of those contests against the Texans.
+- While Stafford didn't throw multiple TDs in a game against the Texans, he threw one touchdown pass in both of those matchups.

 - Note: Stafford's stats vs. Texans date back to 2016.

-- The 260.0 yards per game the Texans are allowing through the air makes them the NFL's 16th-ranked pass defense.
+- The 260.0 yards per game the Texans are conceding through the air makes them the NFL's 16th-ranked pass defense.

-- The Texans have given up 12 touchdowns through the air (1.7 per game).
-They are 17th in the NFL in that category.
+- With 12 passing TDs allowed this year, the Texans defense is ranked 17th in the league.

 Recent Performances

-- In last week's matchup with the Lions, Stafford completed 68.3% of his pass attempts for 334 yards, while throwing three touchdowns.
+- In last week's matchup with the Lions, Stafford completed 68.3% of his passes for 334 yards, while throwing three touchdowns.

-- Over his last three games, Stafford has put up 950 passing yards (316.7 per game) while connecting on 75 of 106 passes (70.8% completion percentage), with eight touchdowns and two interceptions.
+- Stafford has racked up 950 passing yards (316.7 per game) and has a 70.8% completion percentage (75-for-106) over his last three appearances, tossing eight touchdowns and two interceptions.

 Stafford's Los Angeles Teammates